• Skip to primary navigation

 Samantha Green is the Content Marketing Strategist for BusyKid, the first and only chore and allowance platform where kids can earn, save, share, spend, and invest their allowance.
 A mom of two, she enjoys spending time with her kids and reading books to them.

-Please note these are affiliate links through Amazon and at no additional cost to you, I will earn affiliate fees if you decide to make a purchase.
+Please note that these are affiliate links through Amazon (Affiliate Link).
+If you decide to make a purchase, I will earn affiliate fees at no additional cost to you.
 Happy Shopping!

 How to Encourage Your Kids to Do Household Chores square image